surifirstpin/biplus_documentation/docs/User_Reports.md

   - **Private ()** report saved in private section and accessed by the user itself.
   - **Public ()** the report is saved in public section and accessed by all the users.
   -  **Share ()** the report saved under share section and accessed by specific set of users.
- - **Filter** added in this section is automatically reflected in the filter section of dashboard reports.
+ - **Filter** added in this section is automatically reflected in the filter section of reports in dashboard section.

 **8.** If desired, you can view the visualization charts such as pie,bar,line etc. by clicking on **Charts** tab.

 **9.** If desired to view the sql generated for the data retreived click on **SQL** tab.